The Keys of Middle-earth: Synopsis

-The first part of the book, named 'Introduction', begins with a background about J. R. R. Tolkien, covering his career, the relationship of his Middle-earth fiction to medieval literature, and an overview of his medieval sources.
+The first part of the book serves as an introduction to the texts.
+It begins with a presentation of J. R. R. Tolkien, covering his career, the relationship of his Middle-earth fiction to medieval literature, and an overview of his medieval sources.
 A section then introduces medieval literature in Old English, Middle English and Old Norse.
-The introduction concludes with five short essays on the thematic and technical parallels between Tolkien's writings and medieval literature, covering the theme of the quest, the epic, the runes, alliterative verse and Tolkien's use of it, and the names that he chooses.
+This part of the book concludes with five short essays on the thematic and technical parallels between Tolkien's writings and medieval literature, covering the theme of the quest and the epic, as well as runes, alliterative verse and Tolkien's uses of it, and the names that he chose.

-The second part of the book is introduced with a brief chapter, "The Editions", on the approach taken and the selection of medieval texts to pair with the episodes from Tolkien's writings.
+The second part of the book is introduced with a brief chapter, "The Editions", on the approach taken and the selection of medieval texts paired with episodes from Tolkien's writings.
 The body of this part, named "The Texts", offers mainly short excerpts from fourteen medieval literary works in the languages mentioned.
-Each section consists of a plot summary of the relevant part of Tolkien's story; an introduction to the medieval text; a discussion of Tolkien's use of the text, citing Tolkien scholars such as Tom Shippey; and finally a facing-page (parallel) text and new (rather literal) line-by-line translation if the text is Old English or Old Norse, or no translation but plentiful notes for Middle English.
+Each section consists of a plot summary of the relevant part of Tolkien's story; an introduction to the medieval text; a discussion of Tolkien's use of the text, citing scholars such as Tom Shippey; and finally a text.
+This is a facing-page (parallel) text and a new, rather literal, line-by-line translation if it is Old English or Old Norse, or no translation but plentiful notes for Middle English.